 Understanding Nokia's Unusual Options Activity

-Nokia (NYSE:NOK) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $5.33 following the option alert.
+Shares of Nokia (NYSE:NOK) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $5.38.

 - Option Type: SWEEP